• Home

 I was so excited to show my skills to him.

-I had the perfect image in mind to paint and had the weekend ahead to execute it.
+I had the perfect image in mind ready to be brought to life on canvas, with the weekend ahead of me to execute it.

 The image was a photograph of my mother holding me.
 I was about six-months-old in the picture.
 I always wanted to capture the joy on both of our faces; and this assignment was the perfect opportunity to do it.

-And I pulled it off with exquisite perfection: I had captured the twinkle in my aqua blue eyes; my mom’s photogenic smile; my chubby little fingers; Mom’s chocolate brown hair; the lace on my sea green dress.
+And I pulled it off with exquisite precision: I had captured the twinkle in my aqua blue eyes; my mom’s photogenic smile; my chubby little fingers; Mom’s chocolate brown hair; and the lace on my sea green dress.

 By Sunday night, I couldn’t wait until Monday morning.